tejashah88/gaming-ai-coach/README.md

 # Add the '--upload-to-elevenlabs' if you want to directly create a cloned voice model via ElevenLabs' API
 python -m tools.prep_samples --name squid-test --samples "path/to/voice_samples/*.wav" --upload-to-elevenlabs
 ```
+3. Move the generated audio files from `tools/output` to an appropriate location.
 3. Create a copy of [`configs/example.toml`](configs/example.toml) in the same folder and change `MAIN_TTS_SERVICE`, `ONLINE_VOICE_MODEL` and `VOICE_SAMPLES_PATH` in the `text_to_speech` section accordingly.
 ```toml
 [text_to_speech]